-With Ukraine on the verge of economic collapse and the government’s resistance to passing bills to implement the IMF imposed austerity measures, tension broke out into a scuffle in the Ukraine parliament on Tuesday, reportedly because a lawmaker blamed the Ukrainian authorities for failing to adopt a ceasefire in eastern Ukraine and accused them of running a war against the Ukrainian people.
+Back in 2014 when Ukraine was on the verge of economic collapse and with government resistance to passing bills to implement the IMF imposed austerity measures, tension broke out into a scuffle in the Ukraine parliament, reportedly because a lawmaker blamed the Ukrainian authorities for failing to adopt a ceasefire in eastern Ukraine and accused them of running a war against the Ukrainian people.
 (AP)

-It is not only parliamentarians whose tempers run short over the need to conscript more men from Western Ukraine to fight the so-called rebels in the east.
-A mother interviewed in Western Ukraine is very distressed and angry that her son was taken away to fight against his fellow countrymen.
+It was not only parliamentarians whose tempers ran short over the need to conscript more men from Western Ukraine to fight the so-called rebels in the east.
+A mother interviewed in Western Ukraine was very distressed and angry that her son was taken away to fight against his fellow countrymen.

 “Why do we send our kids there, if they are mocked as “Banderovtsy”?
 Why?
 Why the grown up able-bodied men run to hide here, sending our kids instead?